corrode/corrode.github.io/content/pro/_index.md

   },
   {
     "q": "How does payment work?",
     "a": "You pay upfront for your session package via Stripe.
-You'll receive an invoice you may be able to deduct as a professional development expense — check with your employer or accountant.
+You'll receive an invoice you may be able to deduct as a professional development expense, so check with your employer or accountant.
 Unused sessions are refunded if things don't work out."
   }
 ]
 {% end %}